Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 DAY 5: OSAKA

-Now was the start of our Osaka sightseeing.
+Now the start of our Osaka sightseeing.
 In the morning, we took a Hankyu train to Ikeda, a small satellite city near Osaka.
 A short walk and we were at the Cup Noodle Museum Ikeda.
-However, most of the exhibits are in Japanese and we passed up on the cup noodle factory, where you can design and make your own cup noodles, due to long wait times.
+However, most exhibits are in Japanese and we passed up on the cup noodle factory, where you can design and make your own cup noodles, due to long wait times.
 We did take the moneyshot of the cup noodles tunnel and bought some souvenirs at their gift store.

 Cup Noodle Museum Ikeda